GammaRBurst/PathfinderUtilities/README.md

 Similarly, the __Variant creatures__, __Mixed groups__ and __Unique creatures__ have a triple value, but with different meanings.
 An empty checkbox means the option is disabled and all creatures that match the criteria are excluded.
 A green tick means the option is enabled and no creature is excluded.
 A blue ring means only the creatures that match the search are included.

 ## Other Features
-* Contains around 3500 unique creatures and mixed groups.
+* Contains more than 3500 unique creatures and mixed groups.
-* Creatures are ordered based on their _Challenge rating_ and then on their _Mythic rank_.
-Other than that, their order is random.

 ## Things you Won't Find Here
 * __Creatures with class levels__ rarely entered the creature database.
 Most of them are playable races (e.g _drow_, _strix_) or creatures with a template (e.g. _lich_, _vampire_).